The SmartBadge

 at right angles on the pads such that the arm is not touching either contact

 when at rest.
-Note that it's easier to solder the dit and dah contacts in place
+Note that it's easier to solder the dit and dah contacts in

 first, then solder the paddle arm in place.
-Also, be sure to solder both sides
+Also, be sure to solder both

 of the paddle arm and each contact so as to ensure a good connection when

 the paddle arm is bent to either side to create the Morse code.
-Overall, this
+Overall,

-paddle "works" in a fun-type scenario, but you wouldn't want to use it in a
+paddle "works" in a fun-type scenario, but you wouldn't want to use it

 contest or a long duration rag chew.
 BE CREATIVE!
-There are some guys
+There are some

 building some nice, screw-adjustable contacts onto the board, or